0xshade/Goreport/README.md

 **A fork of the original [GoReport](https://github.com/chrismaddalena/GoReport) project with added functionality for multi-campaign and timeline reporting.**

-GoReport connects to Gophish servers via API to extract and analyze phishing campaign data.
-It generates comprehensive reports with detailed statistics, user behavior tracking, and timeline analysis.
-This fork focuses on improving multi-campaign workflows with better timeline reports, proper event tracking, and flexible output options.

 ## What This Tool Does

 GoReport processes Gophish campaign results to provide: